YahyaMansoor/Loan-Approval-EDA-Modeling-/README.md

 ## Data Exlploration

 Over here we are trying to find the missing data from our dataset.
-Missing data could be for many reasons like :

-1.Test design

-2.failure in observation

-3.failure to record observation

-Correcting Missing data is very crucial because:
+- Missing data can occur due to various reasons and correcting it is crucial for accurate machine learning models.

-1.It can affect the decisions of the ML models, which can reduce the accuracy of the model.

-2.It makes the model baised to the one class,where all the datapoints are present.This also leads to inaccuracy which cannot be recorded.

-It is always better to check the number of missing data:

-1.If the missing data is more in number, then the possible solution is to impute the missing places by taking the mean of the row/column.

-2.If the missing data is less in number , then the missing row can be deleted.
+- Missing data can lead to biased results and reduced accuracy.
+- It's important to check the number of missing data and take appropriate actions such as imputing the missing values or deleting the missing rows/columns depending on the number of missing data.

 ``` python
 #Preview data information